Skip to main content

 Teaching

-As a teacher, my core activity is creating and presenting courses to students.
-Since the beginning of my career, I taught a pretty wide variety of computer-related subjects, from programming basics to Deep Learning (see below for a list of associated resources).
+As a teacher, my core activity is authoring and presenting pedagogical content to students and professionals.
+Over the years, I have taught a pretty large variety of computer-related subjects, from programming basics to Deep Learning.
+For many years now, I have strived to make most of my teaching resources available online.

 Most of this work is currently taking place at the Ecole Nationale Supérieure de Cognitique (ENSC), a French graduate engineering school.
 Since 2018, I also teach a Machine Learning introductory course at the Institut d’Optique Graduate School.